SebiAi/custom-nothing-glyph-tools/README.md

 0.242847	0.242847	3-100-0-LIN
 0.296312	0.296312	END
 ```
-In this example the Mode `-LIN` is not necessary because it is the default but makes it more readable.
+In this example, the Mode `-LIN` is not necessary because it is the default but makes it more readable.

 Example 2:
 ```